-The Bonds will be represented by the Global Bonds and, except in certain limited circumstances described in the Permanent Global Bond, investors will not be entitled to receive definitive Bonds.
+The New Bonds will be represented by the Global Bonds and, except in certain limited circumstances described in the Permanent Global Bond, investors will not be entitled to receive definitive Bonds.
 The Global Bonds will be deposited with a common depositary for Euroclear and Clearstream, Luxembourg.
 Euroclear and Clearstream, Luxembourg will maintain records of the beneficial interests in the Global Bonds.
-While the Bonds are represented by the Global Bonds, investors will be able to trade their beneficial interests only through Euroclear and Clearstream, Luxembourg.
+While the New Bonds are represented by the Global Bonds, investors will be able to trade their beneficial interests only through Euroclear and Clearstream, Luxembourg.

-The Issuer will discharge its payment obligations under the Bonds by procuring that payments are made to Euroclear and Clearstream, Luxembourg for distribution to their account holders.
-A holder of a beneficial interest in a Global Bond must rely on the procedures of Euroclear and Clearstream, Luxembourg to receive payments under the Bonds.
+The Issuer will discharge its payment obligations under the New Bonds by procuring that payments are made to Euroclear and Clearstream, Luxembourg for distribution to their account holders.
+A holder of a beneficial interest in a Global Bond must rely on the procedures of Euroclear and Clearstream, Luxembourg to receive payments under the New Bonds.
 The Issuer has no responsibility or liability for the records relating to, or payments made in respect of, beneficial interests in the Global Bonds.

-Payment obligations of the Issuer under the Bonds unsecured
+Payment obligations of the Issuer under the New Bonds are unsecured

-The Bonds constitute direct, unconditional and, subject to Bullet Condition 3 or Amortising Condition 3, as the case may be, unsecured obligations of the Issuer.
-The payment obligation of the Issuer under the Bonds, save for such exceptions as provided for under applicable laws and subject to Bullet Condition 3 or Amortising Condition 3, as the case may be, at all times rank at least equally with the Issuer's other outstanding unsecured and unsubordinated obligations of the Issuer, present and future.
-No security has been granted by the Issuer in connection with the issue of the Bonds.
-In the event of an administration or winding-up of the Issuer all claims by the Bondholders in respect of the Bonds will rank junior to all claims of all secured creditors and any other preferential creditors, and there may therefore be insufficient assets available to make payments due on the Bonds.
+The New Bonds constitute direct, unconditional and, subject to Condition 3, unsecured obligations of the Issuer.
+The payment obligation of the Issuer under the New Bonds, save for such exceptions as provided for under applicable laws and subject to Condition 3, at all times rank at least equally with the Issuer's other outstanding unsecured and unsubordinated obligations of the Issuer, present and future.
+No security has been granted by the Issuer in connection with the issue of the New Bonds.
+In the event of an administration or winding-up of the Issuer, all claims by the Bondholders in respect of the New Bonds will rank junior to all claims of all secured creditors and any other preferential creditors, and there may therefore be insufficient assets available to make payments due on the New Bonds.

-TERMS AND CONDITIONS OF THE BULLET BONDS
+TERMS AND CONDITIONS OF THE BONDS

-The "Bullet Conditions"
+The "Conditions"

-The following is the text of the Terms and Conditions of the Bullet Bonds which will be endorsed on each Bullet Bond in definitive form if issued:
+The following, except for paragraphs in italics, is the text of the Terms and Conditions of the Bonds which will be endorsed on each Bond in definitive form if issued: